 The country's first hospital-based MRI became operational at HUP.
 Growth of the department continued, including expansion of physical and scientific capabilities.
 The Eugene P. Pendergrass Lab for Radiology Research was inaugurated and the David Devon MRI Building opened.

 Reuben Mezrich was appointed interim chairman of radiology in 1996.
 R. Nick Bryan became Penn’s chairman of radiology in 1999, a position he held until 2012.

 Department faculty achieved international reputations for developments in computed tomography (CT), positron emission tomography (PET), and especially magnetic resonance imaging (MRI) modalities.
 Important contributions include the arterial spin labeling technique that is used to measure tissue perfusion with MRI across the world, and the development of the first radiopharmaceutical approved to imaging the amyloid plaques of Alzheimer’s Disease.

 The Stanley Baum Professorship was established in the Department of Radiology.
 Baum, now chairman emeritus, received gold medals from the American Roentgen Ray Society and Association of University Radiologists.

 Mitchell D. Schnall became chairman of the department in 2012 and continues to serve.

-The Department has grown significantly since 2000, now consisting of over 180 faculty that provide clinical services at 7 hospitals.
+The Department has grown significantly since 2000 and consists of over 180 faculty that provide clinical services at seven hospitals.
 Today, Penn Medicine's Department of Radiology is respected globally in all areas of radiology, education and continuing medical education.
 The department currently conducts more than 1 million procedures annually: 319,000 at Hospital of the University of Pennsylvania, 83,000 at Penn Presbyterian Medical Center, 472,000 through Community Radiology, and 171,000 at the Children's Hospital of Philadelphia.